uu-core/project2023/receiver-CC2500/README.md

 Receiver example using the Mikroe-1435 (CC2500) on the Pico.
 The stdout (printf) has been directed to USB.

+## Backscatter Tag Configuration
+Please change the Macro variable RECEIVER to 2500.

 ### Radio wiring information

 The example here uses SPI 0.